neuefische/web-exercises-javascript-array-methods/6-map-advanced/README.md

 # Exercise 5: map basics

-Given an array of numbers from 1 to 8, we want to create 3 new arrays:
+Given an array of tvShows, we want to create 3 new arrays:

 - One including only the titles of the movies
 - One including objects that include only the `title` and the `rating` properties